Dear Kickapoo Parents,

 While we do not have any formal closing activities for our one-week kampers, we invite parents to arrive Sunday between 1:00 and 1:30.
 Kamper’s belongings will be in the activity shed, organized by cabin.
 Starting at around 1:10, a cabin kounselor will be in the activity shed to help you locate all of your daughter’s things.
 The first-aid attendant will also be there to return all medication that was dropped off.
 You may load your daughter’s belongings before the kampers come out of lunch, or you may load them after greeting your kamper.
 At about 1:30, you will get to experience our tribe pep rallies.
 Following the pep rallies, you can greet your kamper and pick up your daughter’s envelope containing the remaining balance of your trading post account and the ribbons that your daughter earned during her week at kamp.
 You may also come in the office to sign your kamper up for our next summer before leaving.

-While in town, your daughter may also wish to buy a small gift for her counselors and/or her big/little sister in the tribe.
-We prefer that you not give counselors cash, but gift cards to Wal-Mart, Starbucks, and iTunes are greatly appreciated.
+Your daughter may also want to give a small gift to her counselors and/or her big/little sister in the tribe.
+We prefer that you not give counselors cash, but gift cards to Wal-Mart, Starbucks, and Target are greatly appreciated.
 You may prefer to buy a more tangible gift.
 That is fine as well.
 Popular gifts include jewelry, picture frames, beach bags/ towels etc. These also make fun gifts for big/little sisters, perhaps incorporating her tribe’s colors.
 We have found that our parents and kampers are more creative that we are!
 Gifts are not required.
 It is up to each family to decide.
 A nice card is another gesture that is greatly appreciated.

 The following links can help you in planning your stay in the Kerrville area.